 In 1907, Maria Montessori, the first woman in Italy to become a physician, developed an educational philosophy based on observing how children learn and how they teach themselves.
 The Montessori philosophy is used in education all over the world, with children from birth to adolescence.

-Montessori education emphasizes learning through all five sense, not just through listening, watching, or reading.
+Montessori education emphasizes learning through all five senses, not just through listening, watching, or reading.
 Children in Montessori classes learn at their own individual pace and according to their own choice of activities from many possibilities.
 Learning is an exciting process of discovery, leading to concentration, motivation, self-discipline, and a love of learning.
 Montessori classes typically group children in three-year age groups (3-6, 6-9, 9-12, and so on), forming communities in which the older children spontaneously share their knowledge with the younger ones.

-Activities (referred to as "work" or "works" are arranged according to the subject area, and children are free to move around the room instead of staying at desks.
+Activities (referred to as "work" or "works") are arranged according to the subject area, and children are free to move around the room instead of staying at desks.